rohdelab/rcdt_ns_classifier/README.md

 4. Ablation study:
     - Use `python RCDTSUBS_classification.py --dataset DATASET --classifier mlp` to generate the results of RCDT + MLP classification.
     - Use `python RCDTSUBS_classification.py --dataset DATASET --use_image_feature` to generate the results of image feature + nearest subspace classification.

+## Dependencies

+See "requirements.txt".

+## Organize datasets

+Organize an image classification dataset using following steps:
+1. Download the image dataset, and separate `training` and `testing` sets.
+2. For the `training` set:
+    - save images from different classes into separate `.mat` files.
+Size of each matfile would be MxNxK, where MxN is the size of the images and K is the number of samples per class
+    - name of the mat file would be `dataORG_<class_index>.mat`.
+Example: `dataORG_0.mat` and `dataORG_1.mat` would be two mat files for a binary class problem
+    - save the mat files in the `./data/training` directory.
+3. For the `testing` set:
+    - first two steps same as `training`
+    - save the mat files in the `./data/testing` directory.
+4. Update the `dataset_config` in `utils.py` with the information (e.g. image size, number of classes, maximum number of training samples) of new dataset.